EverGarden13/CV-/docs/COMP5523_Project_Report.md

 ### 3.1 Dataset Collection and Organization

-For evaluation purposes, I collected a focused test dataset of 45 images from the COCO 2017 validation set.
+For evaluation purposes, I collected a focused test dataset of 145 images: 45 images from the COCO 2017 validation set for object detection and 100 images from the standard OCR dataset for text recognition evaluation.
 Given the time constraints of a solo project, I prioritized getting real, high-quality test data over quantity.
-The dataset consists of 15 images each for three object classes: person, chair, and car.
+The object detection dataset consists of 15 images each for three object classes: person, chair, and car.
 These classes were selected because they're well-represented in COCO and are relevant for navigation assistance.

 I chose to use COCO images because they provide standardized, high-quality test data with known characteristics, which makes the evaluation more reproducible.
 The images include diverse representations of each class under varying lighting conditions, distances, and angles - important for getting a realistic sense of how the system performs in different scenarios.

 The preprocessing was straightforward: images were already at appropriate resolution (640×480 or higher), and I organized them into test_data/detection/person/, test_data/detection/chair/, and test_data/detection/car/ directories.
 This structured approach made it easy to run systematic evaluations.

-For this project scope, I focused evaluation on object detection with these three classes.
-Door detection, OCR functionality, and scene classification were implemented and tested manually during development, but formal quantitative evaluation was limited to the classes with test data.
+For this project scope, I focused evaluation on object detection with these three classes and OCR functionality.
+The OCR evaluation used 100 images from the standard OCR dataset, providing quantitative metrics for text recognition performance.
+Door detection and scene classification were implemented and tested manually during development, but formal quantitative evaluation was limited to the components with test data.
 This focused approach allowed me to get real performance numbers rather than theoretical estimates, which I felt was more valuable for demonstrating the system actually works.

 ## 4. System Design and Architecture